Acer’s upgraded Orion 3000 with the Nvidia RTX 3070 has a near-perfect balance of price and performance

 With the RTX 2060 model of the Orion 3000, 4k gaming was unsurprisingly a mere pipe dream on any reasonably demanding title.
 With the upgraded model, even if it is better suited for 1440p gaming, it can still hit 4k 60 at Ultra on many titles, and with a tweak to the settings pretty much everything is playable at 60 fps.
 If you don’t already have a monitor, though, 1440p is going to give you the best overall performance in the years to come.

 This is the first RTX 3070 desktop we’ve tested, but in comparison to everything else we’ve tested, including RTX 3080 16 GB notebooks costing double what the Orion 3000 does, only the £4,300 MSI Aegis Ti5 has it consistently beaten.
-Games that are more dependant on the CPU tended to fare better on the newer Ryzen 5 processors, but this is only by a small percentage and on systems costing far more.
+Games that are more dependent on the CPU tended to fare better on the newer Ryzen 5000-series processors, but this is only by a small percentage and on systems costing far more.

 It used to be that if you wanted to optimise a game for your system, you’d have to tinker with the settings to find the best balance between visual acuity and performance.
 Nvidia’s modern GPUs are now widely supported by their GeForce Experience software that offers up optimised settings for your configuration, and it works brilliantly well.
 Unless you are playing at 4k, though, you don’t need to touch it.
 Ultra settings, turn everything up to 11, and away you go.